NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Precompiled binaries (Linux and macOS)
 --------------------------------------

+ASP builds are for Linux and OSX (with the Intel processor).
+ASP was verified to work under Microsoft Windows using the Windows Subsystem for Linux, and under the OSX M1 processor using Rosetta.

-Download the appropriate distribution for your operating system, choosing either the latest build (recommended) or a stable release
+Choose either the latest build (recommended) or a stable release
 from:

 - `<https://github.com/NeoGeographyToolkit/StereoPipeline/releases>`_